 Swaminarayan Akshardham complex, entirely devoted to Hindu spirituality and Indian culture.
 It attracts thousands of visitors every day, some foreigners but especially locals.
 Inside this temple you can’t take anything, no phones, no cameras, so you will have to leave all your belongings in their locker room.
 I haven’t entered in the complex because it was too crowded but it sounds pretty amazing as the complex features also a water show, documentaries, a thematic garden and three exhibitions.

-is among the places to visit in Delhi, my husband visited it, I didn’t manage and would have loved to see it.
+I recommend the Garden of Five Senses among the places to visit in Delhi for some relax in nature.
+My husband visited it, I didn’t manage and would have loved to see it.
 Park with interactive activities, different garden styles, rock sculptures, hundreds of varieties of plants and different paths and nature walks to follow, this is a soothing green and silent break from the hectic Delhi city life.

 Public transport in Delhi